gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

 []{#_Ref516955483 .anchor}Figure : Presentation related information

-physicalDescription~n~ : The physical description of the book
+physicalDescription<sub>n</sub>: The physical description of the book
 =============================================================

 The physical description of the book is described in the